kestra-io/docs/docs/plugin-developer-guide/triggers/README.md

 - `RunContext runContext`: a RunContext in order to render your properties.
 - `TriggerContext context`: to have the context of this call (flow, execution, trigger, date, ...)

-In this method, you add any logic you want, connect to a database, connect to remove file systems.
+In this method, you add any logic you want, connect to a database, connect to remote file systems.
-You don't have to take care of ressource, Kestra will run this method in this own thread.
+You don't have to take care of resource, Kestra will run this method in this own thread.

 This method must simply return an `Optional<Execution>` with :
 - `Optional.empty()`: if the condition is not validated